-- Confusion, distress or fear when financial anomalies discussed - P expresses worries about theft, threats or coercion. - Unusual concern by abuser that too much money is being spent on care. - · Deliberate isolation by abuser from friends or family - Unreasonable use of social benefits (e.g. motability car) - Overly trusting of strangers
+- Confusion, distress or fear when financial anomalies discussed - P expresses worries about theft, threats or coercion. - Unusual concern by abuser that too much money is being spent on care. - Deliberate isolation by abuser from friends or family - Unreasonable use of social benefits (e.g. motabilty car) - Overly trusting of strangers

-If a trustworthy Attorney (LPA) or Deputy is in place, a vulnerable person is much less likely to be financially abused.
 However, financial abuse is also carried out by Attorneys and Deputies.